ThunderboltG/JoshuaIngalls.github.io/project1.md

 ## Project description

 Battleship was the final project of CSCI 235.
 This program is a recreation of the classic game Battleship in C++.

-The code using the cli to display two 10x10 boards, stored as arrays.
+Computer code was provided by the instructure, Dr. Hayes.

 ## How to compile and run the program